 Getting into an accident without insurance in Kentucky

-If you are at fault, in addition to being financially responsible for the penalties that result from getting caught driving without insurance, you will also have to cover the resulting damages from the accident, which could cost several hundred or even thousands of dollars.
+If you are at fault, in addition to being financially responsible for the penalties that result from getting caught driving without insurance, you will have to cover the resulting damages from the accident, which could cost several hundred or even thousands of dollars.

 If you are involved in an at-fault accident and are not insured, the costs can significantly increase.
-If you cannot afford the cost for damages, you may even be sued by the other driver and their insurance company.
+If you cannot afford to pay for damages, you may even be sued by the other driver and their insurance company.
 The damages you could be personally responsible for include your and the other drivers’ medical bills and car repairs and any other damages resulting from the accident, especially if the other driver does not carry uninsured motorist coverage.

 Frequently asked questions